Gateway

 Troubleshooting back-end connections

-For front-end connections, check the status of TLS 1.3 encryption in the Citrix Workspace app.
-Navigate to Citrix Workspace Connection Center -> Client Connection Status and check the encryption status.
+For front-end connections, verify the status of TLS 1.3 encryption in the Connection Center (for Windows and Linux) or Citrix Viewer (for macOS).

 Troubleshooting front-end connections